 Although wildly popular in his time — he was knighted in 1899 — today he remains largely unknown outside the art world.
 Indeed, his works were almost completely ignored until the 1950s, when they found commercial use as inspiration for set design and matte painting for blockbuster movies such as Cleopatra and Ben Hur.
 While making The Ten Commandments, famed director Cecil B. DeMille would regularly look at prints of Alma-Tadema’s paintings, inspired by Alma-Tadema’s ability to create personal drama within a grand, wide-angle perspective.
-His paintings can look to us like stock images of the past because stock images were created from them by popular films.
+To us, his paintings can look a bit like stock images of the past, but only because stock images were created from them.

-That “wide-angle drama” that so inspired DeMille is part of Alma-Tadema’s genius.
+That “wide-angle drama” that so inspired DeMille is a hallmark of Alma-Tadema’s genius.
 Classic depictions of important historical or religious events, such as the finding of baby Moses in the reeds, are typically full of rage and portent, where even the people depicted clearly have a sense of the future importance of their acts, and in that way, they are distant from both us and from themselves.
-As players of predestination, their destiny is inescapable.
+As players of predestination, their story is inescapable.
 Indeed, most of them are doomed.